Inpatient Psychiatric Facility PPS

 How does the IPF PPS relate to the IPF Quality Reporting Program?

-All facilities that are eligible to bill CMS under the IPF PPS are eligible to participate in the IPF Quality Reporting (IPFQR) Program.
-Facilities must meet all of the requirements of the IPFQR Program in order to receive a full Annual Payment Update each year.
+All IPFs that are eligible to bill CMS under the IPF PPS are eligible to participate in the IPF Quality Reporting (IPFQR) Program.
+IPFs must meet all of the requirements of the IPFQR Program in order to receive a full Annual Payment Update each year.
+IPFs that fail to report required quality data will have their annual payment update reduced by 2.0 percentage points.
+This may result in an annual update being less than zero for a given fiscal year.
+That may result in the federal per diem payment rate and the ECT payment per treatment for the upcoming fiscal year being less than the federal per diem payment rate and the ECT payment per treatment for the current fiscal year.
+Any reduction for failure to report required quality data only applies to the fiscal year involved; such a reduction is not accounted for when calculating the payment amount for a subsequent fiscal year.
 The IPFQR Program collects quality measure data from participating facilities and publically reports the data to assist consumers.

 Where can I find out more about the IPFQR Program?